RabadanLab/ViromeOfManhattan/README.md

 Pandora requires various references and annotation files.

-For scan step 1, please provide:
+For `scan` step 1, please provide:
 - a host genome indexed for STAR
 - a host genome indexed for bowtie2
 - (optional) a gtf describing the genes of the host

-For scan step 3, please provide:
+For `scan` step 3, please provide:
-- the BLAST nucleotide collection (nt) database.
+- the BLAST nucleotide collection (nt) database

-For scan step 4, you can optionally provide:
+For `scan` step 4, you can optionally provide:
-- the BLAST protein collection (nr) database.
+- the BLAST protein collection (nr) database

-For scan step 5, you can optionally provide:
+For `scan` step 5, you can optionally provide:
 - a text file of "blacklist" non-pathogen taxids for filtering.
 If you do not provide one, the script will use `resources/blacklist.txt` by default.
-This list contains any taxid children of the nodes chordata (Taxonomy ID: 7711) or "other sequences" (Taxonomy ID: 28384).
+This list contains any taxid children of the nodes chordata (Taxonomy ID: 7711) or "other sequences" (Taxonomy ID: 28384)

 Because there are a considerable number of files involved, you can specify their paths with a configuration file instead of command line flags.
-See `pandora.config.txt` as an example.
+See `pandora.config.txt` for example formatting.
 Note that options specified as flags take precedence over options specified via the configuration file.

 **Usage Examples**